kianoding/From-Spreadsheet-to-Garment-Tag/README.md

 **About the photos:** These tags don't need museum-quality photography.
 A quick phone photo that shows color, silhouette, and key details is perfect.
 The goal is identification, not publication.
 If staff can look at the image and confirm "yes, this is the purple beaded dress," the tag works.
 Catalogs—daily operations need practical solutions.

-The traditional method of creating these tags—typing each row individually in Word—is painfully slow.
+The traditional method of creating these tags > typing each row individually in Word, is painfully slow.
 For 30 garments, this means:
 ```mermaid
 graph LR
     %% Define the Top 3 Steps (Nodes A, B, C)